 git push -f

-to upload your changes to the Git server.Back to dn42/registry, start a Pull Request and wait for your information to be merged.
+Back to dn42/registry, send a Pull Request and wait for your information to be merged.

 git log

-to see the hash of your commit, then run this command, and post the result along with your Pull Request:echo [commit hash] | ssh-keygen -Y sign -f ~/.ssh/id_ed25519 -n dn42
+to see the hash of your commit, then run this command and post the result along with your Pull Request:echo [commit hash] | ssh-keygen -Y sign -f ~/.ssh/id_ed25519 -n dn42

 - Remember to replace with your commit hash and private key location.

-- But you don't need to close your previous Pull Request and create a new one after fixing your problem.
-Simply
+- But you don't need to close your previous Pull Request and create a new

 git commit